Skip to content

 Treat rain as a reason to explore indoor Taipei: creative parks, bookstores, food courts, and hot springs in Beitou.

-Month-by-month planning cheat sheet (use as a vibe guide)
+Month-by-month cheat sheet (dates shift—treat it as a guide)

 Crowds, costs, and comfort